MAIKAMEL/Portfolio/README.md

 - Experience working in **cross-functional teams**.
 - Strong **collaboration and communication** skills with both technical and non-technical stakeholders.

-### 💡 Creativity & Innovation
-- **Innovative thinker** with a passion for exploring new technologies and solving real-world problems through AI and data science.

 ### 📅 Time Management & Organization
 - Ability to manage multiple projects simultaneously, **prioritizing tasks** and meeting tight deadlines in fast-paced environments.